Organisation and management of the Ministry of the Environment

 - nature conservation

 - landscape management

-- recreational use of natural areas
+- recreational use of nature

-- protection of surface water and groundwater
+- protection of surface waters, groundwater and marine areas

 - ecological sustainability and environmental protection in agriculture and forestry, extraction of earth materials, and other use of rural areas and natural resources